 Option Gadget Usage Color Bullet, cylinder, thermometer Sets the color of the gauge.
-Font All Set the font type, size, style, and color of displayed values.
-You can select a standard color using color picker, or specify a custom color.
+Font All Set the font type, size, color of displayed value can select a standard of color picker, or specify color.
 Height All Specifies the height of the gadget.
 Orientation Bullet Specifies whether to display the gadget horizontally or vertically.
 Title Sparkline, bullet Adds a title to the gadget.
-Tooltip Linear gauge, meter Specifies text for the tooltip.
-Width All Specifies the width of the gadget.